NginxProxyManager/nginx-proxy-manager/README.md

 ![image](https://github.com/openappsec/open-appsec-npm/assets/126462046/2704d0dd-a4b6-44bd-adc0-3759c74bd702)

+This screenshot for example shows a “Proxy Host” reverse proxy configuration in NPM that will listen to inbound traffic for hostnames “100.25.161.101”, “localhost” or “my.webserver.com”.
+This “Proxy Host” has open-appsec enabled in “Prevent-Learn” mode and therefore will prevent incoming http or https requests when there’s a minimum confidence level of “High” or higher, as configured for the “Minimum confidence for prevent” setting.
+Non-malicious traffic will then be proxied using “http” protocol to the configured backend webserver with the IP address “192.168.160.2” on port “80”.

+Note: Changes in the open-appsec configuration performed and saved in the NPM Web UI can take up to 30 seconds before they become effective.

+This was just a very basic overview to get you started, there's many more things you can configure as part of the open-appsec NGINX Proxy Manager integration.

-If you want to check out the open-appsec Logs click on the new menu option “Security Log” which allows you to view the open-appsec specific logs directly from the NPM Web UI:
+If you want to check out the open-appsec Security Logs click on the new menu option “Security Log” which allows you to view the open-appsec specific logs directly from the NPM Web UI:

 [TBD ADD SCREENSHOT LOG VIEW]

-This was just a very basic overview to get you started, there's many more things you can configure as part of the open-appsec NGINX Proxy Manager integration.

 **You find the full documentation including FAQ here:
 https://docs.openappsec.io/integrations/nginx-proxy-manager-integration/**